 Ambrose attends the Kwame Nkrumah University of Science and Technology, a school named after Ghana’s first president, located in Ghana’s second largest city.
-Though he is now a student leader in Campus Crusade for Christ’s movement there, he wasn’t always excited about evangelism.
+Though he is now a student leader in Cru’s movement there, he wasn’t always excited about evangelism.

 “I didn’t have the courage to go out and tell people about Christ,” he admits.
 “I was shy of the fact that somebody could ask you a question you can’t answer.”

 But last year, something changed.
 “I joined the student school of evangelism, where they do training to equip students like me,” he says, explaining that the training helped him gain confidence.
-“It was led by Campus Crusade staff.”
+“It was led by Cru staff.”

 CCC is one of many religious bodies on campus, along with a Muslim group and over 16 different church denominations.
 All of these groups are lumped into a larger body called the Student Chaplaincy Council.

-Then, CCC re-structured their student leadership on campus and began trying a new evangelism technique: the hall ambassador system.
-The halls on campus are where students live, and so CCC student leaders intentionally focus on reaching specific halls.
+Then, Cru re-structured their student leadership on campus and began trying a new evangelism technique: the hall ambassador system.
+The halls on campus are where students live, and so Cru student leaders intentionally focus on reaching specific halls.

 Ambrose was one of the first hall ambassadors on KNUST’s campus.
 It marked the beginning of his undertaking to explain the gospel on his own, even when there wasn’t a group evangelism effort happening.
 “I started doing outreaches on my own,” he says.
 “In my free time, I scheduled periods of two hours to go to rooms and share with students.
 That was part of the student ambassador work.”